cheapjack/LabFromAChip/docs/GettingStarted.md

 We've also found resting on a desk and tilting the phone with the 'scope attached up to light reflected from your desk or laptop is enough illumination

+## Back in Time ⌛

+When microscopes were first used people did not know what they were looking at; what was a new organism or an artefact of the lens or a tiny lump of grease from a finger?
+Early geneticists, long before they imagined 'seeing' a gene, would often ban them from the laboratory as unreliable.
+We've come a long way.

+In many ways the foldscope puts us back in time as we struggle (and it can be!) to see something.
+However you'll be surprised just how much you actually tacitly 'know' about what you are looking at.
+You'll intimately 'know' when you see the algae or a plant cell sample.
+Unlike laboratory 'scopes' your tiny hand movements and fiddling with your phone are very visible, you actually get to 'feel' when you are seeing something.
+This is a bit like Ian Hacking's idea of 'Intervening'; we 'see' with microscopes partly because of this awareness of how we are interacting with the sample.

+>Remember, with microscopes we are mainly seeing light being **refracted** 'through' an organism when in our world we only ever really see light reflected off the surface of an object.

 ## Foldscope Ready 🔬

 Once you have managed to successfully view the included sample glass slide in the foldscope and got to grips with the phone view, check out your Lab From A Chip booklet.

-Here are some additional notes to complement the instruction booklet included in your Foldscope kit bag.
+Below are additional notes to complement the instruction booklet included in your Foldscope kit bag.

-Your kit should include [this inventory of components](#inventory)
+Your kit should include, in addition to the foldscope, [this inventory of components](#inventory)

-We also only use phones to do our viewing as we use glass slides in this add-on kit.
+We use phones to do most of our viewing as we use glass slides in this add-on kit.
 Holding it up to your eye with potential glass chippings from accidents handling glass slides is risky, and besides using your phone means you can video and take images easily and keep your slide still to help see our algal companions.

-Some of you may have included in the kit a random pre-prepared glass slide donated from a microscope enthusiast from the Wirral in Merseyside which is good to practice with.
  The foldscope works with glass slides really well in addtion to the paper slides included in the foldscope pop-out 'net' where you assembled all your foldscope components.

-Below is a fast and dirty assembly if you're in a rush to get going.
+Below is a fast and dirty assembly of the foldscope if you're in a rush to get going.
 Practice capturing images before you make your first moulds though!

 ### Fast & Dirty Quickstart: Foldscope Assembly ⏩🔬

 1. Open up your foldscope kit and open the instructions.
 We are going